abyssdigger/lgr/README.md

 # lgr

-A lightweight, multi-out logging package for Go.
+A lightweight, multi-out thread-safe* logging package for Go:
-Processes all output logs in a separate goroutine to minimize log caller delay.
+- Log messages are processed in a separate queue processing goroutine to minimize log caller delay.
-Provides per-client and per-output configuration for timestamp, level names, ansi colors etc.
+- Correct logging from multiple goroutines (correct per-goroutine log message order and message integrity are tested on 1000+ parallel goroutines with 1000+ different random messages).

 ## Features